pandora-web-server/pandora-web-server/startup-module/README.md

-# Startup Module for Pingora
+# Startup Module for Pandora Web Server

 This crate helps configure and set up the Pingora server.
 It provides a `StartupOpt` data structure with the relevant command line and `StartupConf` with the configuration file